Fashion's Environmental Impact

 The 17 Sustainable Development Goals (SDGs) of the 2030 Agenda adopted by world leaders at an historic UN Summit in September 2015 and officially came into force in January 2016.
 These goals universally apply to all, countries will mobilize efforts to end all forms of poverty, fight inequalities and tackle climate change over the next fifteen years, while ensuring that no one is left behind.

-Sustainable Development Goals best known by the SDGs formed by a set of 17 goals, 169 targets and 230 indicators, which have been signed by over 190 countries.
-The achievement of these goals implies a set of measures that includes the whole of civil society, involving policymakers, companies, public interest organizations and citizens.
+Over 190 countries have signed the Sustainable Development Goals (SDGs), formed by a set of 17 goals, 169 targets and 230 indicators.
+The achievement of these goals implies a set of measures that includes the whole of civil society, involving policymakers, companies, public interest organizations, and citizens.

-Every year all around the world numerous initiatives are aligned with these goals creates conferences, workshops, networking events among others.
-Many companies have voluntarily committed to contributing to the achievement of these objectives published through the official website of the SDGs.
+Numerous initiatives companies have voluntarily committed to contributing to the achievement of these objectives published through the official website of the SDGs.

 We are especially committed to working towards labor related and environmental goals of SDGs 5, 12, 13 and 17